23andMe: FDA warning and suspension (2012–2015)

-23andMe submitted a "de novo" application to the FDA to market tests that provide people with information about whether they have gene mutations or alleles that put them at risk for getting or having certain diseases; the applications included data showing that 23andMe's results were consistent and reliable.
-In April 2017, the FDA approved the applications for ten tests: late-onset Alzheimer's disease, Parkinson's disease, celiac disease, hereditary thrombophilia, alpha-1 antitrypsin deficiency, glucose-6-phosphate dehydrogenase deficiency, early-onset of dystonia, factor XI deficiency, and Gaucher's disease.
-The FDA also said that it intended to exempt further 23andMe genetic risk tests from the needing 510(k) applications, and it clarified that it was only approving genetic risk tests, not diagnostic tests.
+23andMe then submitted "de novo" applications for genetic health risk tests.
+In April 2017, the FDA approved ten such tests, covering conditions including late-onset Alzheimer's disease, Parkinson's disease, celiac disease, hereditary thrombophilia, alpha-1 antitrypsin deficiency, glucose-6-phosphate dehydrogenase deficiency, early-onset dystonia, factor XI deficiency, and Gaucher's disease.
+The FDA stated it intended to exempt further 23andMe risk tests from 510(k) requirements and clarified that these were risk assessments, not diagnostic tests.

-In March 2018, the FDA approved another de novo application from the company, this one for a direct-to-consumer test for three specific BRCA mutations that are the most common BRCA mutations in people of Ashkenazi descent; they are not however the most common BRCA mutations in the general population, and the test is only for three of the approximately 1,000 known mutations.
-These mutations increase the risk of breast and ovarian cancer in women, and the risk of breast and prostate cancer in men.
+In March 2018, the FDA approved a direct-to-consumer test for three specific BRCA mutations most common among people of Ashkenazi descent; these are not the most common BRCA mutations in the general population, and the test covers only three of approximately 1,000 known mutations.
+These mutations are associated with increased risk of breast and ovarian cancer in women, and breast and prostate cancer in men.